awsdocs/amazon-ecs-developer-guide/doc_source/bind-mounts.md

      ]
    ```

-1. In the `containerDefinitions` section, create the application container definitions so they mount the storage\.
-The `containerPath` value must match the absolute path specified in the `VOLUME` directive from the Dockerfile\.
+1. In the `containerDefinitions` section, create the application container definitions\.
+This is so they mount the storage\.
+The `containerPath` value must match the absolute path that's specified in the `VOLUME` directive from the Dockerfile\.

    ```
      "containerDefinitions": [